Entropies and Poisson boundaries of random walks on groups with rapid decay

 (ii): This straightforward computation is left to the reader.\\ (iii): Without loss of generality, we assume that $\om\geq 1$.
 Let $S$ be a finite symmetric generating set for $G$ containing $e$, and let $\om_S$ be the growth rate of $\om$ with respect to $S$.
 Fix $C>\om_S$.
 Then there exists $k_0\in \N$ such that for every $k > k_0$, we have $\sup_{s\in S^k} \om(s)\leq C^k$.
 Hence,

 By replacing $\mu$ with $\mu^{*n}$ and taking the limit, we have

 The result follows by letting $C\to \om_S^+$. \end{proof}

 As we saw in Definition \ref{D:Lyap expo}, the integrability of $\log \om$ with respect to the probability measure $\mu$ ensures the existence of the Lyapunov exponent of $\mu$.
-The following result shows that if we consider a slightly stronger integrability assumption, we obtain an alternative formula for $\Lc_\om(G,\mu)$ in terms of the asymptotic behavior of the spectral radius of $\mu$ in an ascending class of weighted group algebras.
+In the following, we show that if we consider a slightly stronger integrability assumption, we obtain an alternative formula for $\Lc_\om(G,\mu)$ in terms of the asymptotic behavior of the spectral radius of $\mu$ in an ascending class of weighted group algebras.
 First, we prove the following result, which is used several times throughout the paper.